 We are grateful to the Lenfest Ocean Program, and Pew Charitable Trust (GRANT 00032174), and MEOPAR (GRANT 0052372) for funding and regular support.
 Future Seas I and II (NOAA’s Coastal and Ocean Climate Application COCA Program (NA17OAR4310268); NOAA’s Climate and Fisheries Adaptation CAFA Program (NA20OAR4310507)).
 We sincerely thank Prof. David Warton in the School of Mathematics and Statistics at UNSW for support in multi-matrix modelling and use of mvabund R package.
 We thank Dr. Miram Gleiber, and all anonymous reviewers, for providing valuable feedback on manuscript drafts.
-We are especially grateful to innumerable scientists, fishermen, government-based ecosystem monitoring and data collection initiatives for over 100 years of historical data, collected, published or reported, archived, at least in aggregate form, and made available to us through many online requests to numerous libraries across the world.
+We are especially grateful to innumerable scientists, fishermen, government-based ecosystem monitoring and data collection initiatives for over 100 years of historical data, collected, published, reported, archived, at least in aggregate form, and made available to us through many online requests to numerous libraries across the world.
 The authors declare no conflict of interest.

 Authorship Statement